NF-Software-Inc/Easy-Logger/README.md

 - Adding templated filenames to text-based logs (ex. /logs/2020-05-01_My.Namespace_Log_150059.txt)
 - Being used as an ILogger implementation for ASP.NET and other API type applications
 - Parsing and searching JSON log files (requires downloading and installing the Easy Logger Parser app)

-## Breaking Changes V2.0

-**Notice!**

-If you have been using V1 based editions of this library, please use the Version 1.X branch to ensure you do not encounter breaking changes.
-It is no longer being developed, but if there are security concerns they will be addressed.

 The V2 edition has been released to provide a more standards based logging system.
 The loggers and providers are now using the default `ILogger` and `ILoggerProvider` implementations.
 It is recommended to register your required loggers using the providers and then using dependency injection to get `ILogger` instances as required.
 You can still directly create loggers if required.